MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-groups.md

 ### Applications installed on isolated networks

-Applications can be hosted in networks that are not part of the main corporate network.
+Applications can be hosted in networks that aren't part of the main corporate network.
 You can use connector groups to install dedicated connectors on isolated networks to also isolate applications to the network.
-The scenario is common for third-party vendors that maintain a specific application.
+The scenario is common for vendors that maintain a specific application.

 ### Applications installed on Infrastructure as a Service (IaaS)

 For applications installed on Infrastructure as a Service (IaaS) for cloud access, connector groups provide a common service to secure access to all apps.
-Connector groups don't create morel dependencies on your corporate network, or fragment the app experience.
+Connector groups don't create more dependencies on your corporate network, or fragment the app experience.
 Connectors are installed on every cloud datacenter and serve only applications that reside in that network.
 You install several connectors to achieve high availability.

 Take as an example an organization that has several virtual machines connected to their own IaaS hosted virtual network.
 To allow employees to use these applications, these private networks are connected to the corporate network using site-to-site Virtual Private Network (VPN).
 Site-to-site VPN provides a good experience for employees that are located on-premises.
-But, it may not be ideal for remote employees, because it requires more on-premises infrastructure to route access, as illustrated in the diagram:
+But, it is not ideal for remote employees, because it requires more on-premises infrastructure to route access, as illustrated in the diagram:

 ![Diagram that illustrates the Microsoft Entra IaaS network](./media/application-proxy-connector-groups/application-proxy-iaas-network.png)